emintham/asr/README.md

 Note: It is important to call `close()` to prevent undesired behaviour.

 #### Known Issues
-- Does not currently work with descriptors/`@property`.
+- Does not currently work with anything more complex than a change via assignment.